Murray’s Plum health benefits explained

 Though Murray’s plum may never become a staple in our kitchens, its existence reminds us of nature’s quiet power.
 It stands as a testament to the healing potential of plants, the importance of conservation, and the deep connection between soil, climate, and health.

-As we continue to explore the benefits of plums and other fruits, let Murray’s plum inspire us to look closer at the overlooked, the endangered, and the extraordinary gifts growing quietly in our own backyards.
+As we continue to explore the benefits of plums and other fruits, let Murray’s plum inspire us to look closer at the overlooked, the endangered, and the extraordinary gifts growing in our own backyards.

 I would love to taste this fruit